 Shearman has just north of 20 lawyers including nine partners in its offices in Abu Dhabi and Dubai and its associate firm in Saudi Arabia following the team’s departure for Gibson Dunn.
 The firm is ranked Tier 1 by The Legal 500 in the UAE for its financings and energy and infrastructure M&A practice, clients of which include Dow Chemical and Bahrain Petroleum Company.
 It is also recognised for its corporate and M&A, constructions and dispute resolution work.

 A Shearman spokesperson commented: "We can confirm Renad Younes, Jade Chu and Samuel Ogunlaja have left the firm.
 We are grateful for their contributions over their time with us and wish them well in their new roles.
 We have a strong track record in the Middle East, where we have been operating for over 50 years.
 We will continue to strengthen our business in the region and we have a plan in place to continue offering excellent service to our clients and advancing our growth agenda."

-Last month, German legal title Juve reported that the firm was in early merger talks with Shearman & Sterling.
-A deal would create the world’s third-largest law firm revenue of around $3.6bn.
+Last month, German legal title Juve reported that the firm was in early merger talks with Hogan Lovells. in a deal that would create the world’s third-largest law firm revenue of around $3.6bn.

 Email your news and story ideas to: email@example.com